One of the most difficult tasks in building frontend applications is dealing with external requests. Difficulties come from two sides.

 const response = await axios.get(`https://ru.hexlet.io/api/todos/${todoId}`);

-const todos = // Retrieve and convert data from response
+const todos = // Retrieving and converting data from the response

 dispatch(todosLoaded(todos));